 “…the use of a system that constantly monitors a computer network for slow or failing components and that notifies the network administrator (via email, SMS or other alarms) in case of outages or other trouble.”

-Unlike APM, Network Performance Monitoring are mostly automated, and lack the deeper insights as to why network performance may be dropping in certain key areas (as often these problem are application-based).
+Unlike APM, Network Performance Monitoring tools are mostly automated, and lack the deeper insights as to why network performance may be dropping in certain key areas (as often these problem are application-based).
 Its function is more about real-time monitoring and general visibility over network infrastructure, and less about the actual management and preventative measures that are applied to APM.

 What’s the Takeaway?